-Contrast to 1995 below is marked.
+In contrast to 1995 below is marked.
 Development again like 1997, closed nose, some farmyard.
 High acidity.
 Initially wondered where the fruit was, needed time in the glass.
-Took a while to open up, then plenty there, but a bit lean for me.
+It took a while to open up, then plenty there, but a bit lean for me.
 2006-2026.

 Small crop.
 Very brown rim.
 Complex nose, farmyard, spicier; a lot of development.
 Palate red berry fruit, high acidity, medium body, lacks structure, perhaps a little “rustic” or angular.
 Disappointing for me, but especially compared to 1996.
 2005-2010.

 Very good, given the awful vintage.
 Looks younger than 1995.
 There was not much fruit on the nose, a bit of leather/gamey character, softened tannins, and shortish length, but I enjoyed this one.
 Drink now to 2010.

 Small concentrated crop.
 Initially austere and tight, reviewed wrongly by Parker.
 Delicious!
 Darker than most, more colour and extract, broad rim shows some ageing, not as much as 94 or 95.
 Perfumed nose, real complexity here, violets again, farmyard aroma and cherry.
 Full-bodied, very spicy, superb concentration.
 I preferred this to universally liked 96.
 May rank slightly behind the 1999 but lovely.
 Drinking now, but another year or two won’t hurt.
 2004-2025.

 Quite a dumb nose.
 (Clive called it “diffuse”).
 There’s no fruit left, just spice and vanilla with acidity.
 It hasn’t lasted, being from an indifferent vintage.
 Drink Up, the least interesting wine on the night.

 Delicious, and so I swallowed!
-Deeper colour than 92, more like the 93 or 94.
+A deeper colour than 92, more like the 93 or 94.
 Big perfumed nose, “chestnuts roasting on an open fire”…very silky mouthfeel, balanced, very long length.
 All elegance and finesse.
 Again denigrated by Parker and was gawky when young.
 Now to 2011

 Deeper colour, more extract than 1991, superb powerful nose, complexity; more compost/leafy than, say, farmyard.
 Massive mouthfeel, lush, lots of spicy fruit, velvet long, long length.
 Profound, in fact.
 My favourite on the night (just).
 Drink now to 2020.